ranran-shen/ranran-shen.github.io/_pages/about.md

 Hi there!
 I am Ranran Shen (申冉冉), a Ph.D. student in Computer Science at [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
 I feel incredibly fortunate to be advised by Prof. [Pan Peng](https://pepy.github.io/), whose guidance has been instrumental in shaping my academic journey.
 I am a member of the [AntBag](https://pepy.github.io/antbag/) group.
 Previously, I got my Bachelor's degree in Computer Science and Technology from [Central South University (CSU)](https://en.csu.edu.cn/) in 2022, where I was advised by Prof. [Ying Zhao](https://faculty.csu.edu.cn/zhaoying).

-My research interests lie broadly in sublinear-time algorithms and graph algorithms.
-Specifically, I am currently focusing on sublinear-time clustering algorithms on graphs, though I am still in the process of forming a more defined understanding of my research direction.
+My research interests lie broadly in spectral graph theory, sublinear algorithms and graph algorithms.
+I am actively exploring new directions within this space.

 If you’d like to discuss my research or have any questions, please feel free to email me at: ranranshen@mail.ustc.edu.cn.
 I’m also happy to connect with people both within and beyond academia🔅.

+Outside of research, I enjoy crocheting🧶, hiking, reading, and photography.
+I'm also a beginner jazz dancer — still learning, but loving it.

 # 🔥 News